Medium: Watercolour & Wash

 Measurements: W 33.5cm x H 23.5cm

-This work is possibly from William’s trip to Patagonia, the Winston Churchill Scholarship trip in 1968
+This work could possibly be from William’s trip to Patagonia, the Winston Churchill Scholarship trip in 1968

 Supplied with a certificate of authenticity